isabella232/sign-integrations.en/help/workday/quick-start.md

 ---
 title: Workday Quick Start Guide
-seo-title: Adobe Sign for Workday Quick Start Guide
 description: A quick start guide for customer that wants to use Adobe Sign in their Workday environments.
-seo-description: A quick start guide for customer that want to use Adobe Sign in their Workday environments.
 uuid: 10bf8ee8-9075-44d1-a836-e454950e2d9a
-products: SG_ESIGNSERVICES
+products: Adobe Sign
 content-type: reference
 discoiquuid: 13135c88-4c39-4707-b7ba-63ff94769258
 locnotes: All languages; screenshots to follow what's there already (seems there is a mix within a given language version of the article)
+type: Documentation
+solution: Adobe Sign
+role: User, Developer
+topic: Integrations
 ---

-# Workday Quick Start Guide{#workday-quick-start-guide}
+# [!DNT Workday] Quick Start Guide{#workday-quick-start-guide}

 [**Contact Adobe Sign Support**](https://adobe.com/go/adobesign-support-center)

 ## Overview {#overview}

-This document is designed to help Workday administrators understand how to customize the Workday Business Processes to include Adobe Sign for obtaining e-signatures.
-To use Adobe Sign within Workday, you need to know how to create and modify Workday items such as:
+This document is designed to help [!DNT Workday] administrators understand how to customize the [!DNT Workday] Business Processes to include Adobe Sign for obtaining e-signatures.
+To use Adobe Sign within [!DNT Workday], you need to know how to create and modify [!DNT Workday] items such as:

 * Business Process Framework
 * Tenant Set-up and configuration
-* Reporting and Workday Studio Integration
+* Reporting and [!DNT Workday] Studio Integration

-## Accessing Adobe Sign within Workday {#access-adobe-sign}
+## Accessing Adobe Sign within [!DNT Workday] {#access-adobe-sign}

-Adobe Sign electronic signature capability is surfaced as ‘Review Document step’ action within the Business Process Framework (BPF) and as a Distribute Documents task.
+Adobe Sign electronic signature capability is surfaced as [!UICONTROL Review Document Step] action within the Business Process Framework (BPF) and as a Distribute Documents task.

-## Review document step {#review-document-step}
+## [!UICONTROL Review Document Step] {#review-document-step}

-Adobe Sign for Workday is exposed via the *Review Document step* that you can add to any of over 400 Business Processes within Workday, including *Offer*, *Distribute Documents and Tasks*, *ropose Compensation*, and more.
+Adobe Sign for [!DNT Workday] is exposed via the [!UICONTROL Review Document Step] that you can add to any of over 400 Business Processes within [!DNT Workday], including Offer, Distribute Documents and Tasks, ropose Compensation, and more.

-You may refer to the [Workday community articles on *Review Document* step](https://doc.workday.com/#/reader/3DMnG~27o049IYFWETFtTQ/TboWWKQemecNipWgxLAjqg).
+You may refer to the [[!DNT Workday] community articles on [!UICONTROL Review Document Step]](https://doc.workday.com/#/reader/3DMnG~27o049IYFWETFtTQ/TboWWKQemecNipWgxLAjqg).

-There is a 1:1 relationship between *Review Document* steps and billable transactions with Adobe Sign.
-You can combine multiple documents within a single *Review Document* step and they are presented as a single package for signature.
+There is a 1:1 relationship between [!UICONTROL [!UICONTROL Review Document Step]s] and billable transactions with Adobe Sign.
+You can combine multiple documents within a single [!UICONTROL Review Document Step] and they are presented as a single package for signature.

-**Note**: Only a single *dynamic* document can be referenced within a specific *Review Document* step.
+**Note**: Only a single *Dynamic* document can be referenced within a specific [!UICONTROL Review Document Step].

-To define a functional Review Document step:
+To define a functional [!UICONTROL Review Document Step]:

-1. Insert a **Review Document** step.
+1. Insert a [!UICONTROL Review Document Step].
-1. Specify the Groups (roles) that can act upon the Review Document step.
+1. Specify the Groups (roles) that can act upon the [!UICONTROL Review Document Step].

 ![The Business Process steps](images/insert-review-doc-steptornm-575.png)

-To configure the Document Review step:
+To configure the [!UICONTROL Review Document Step]:

-1. Specify the *eSignature Integration type* as *eSign by Adobe*.
+1. Specify the *[!UICONTROL eSignature Integration type]* as *[!UICONTROL eSign by Adobe]*.

 1. Add rows to the Signature Grid.

     * The signature grid specifies the serial order in which the document is routed for signature.
 Each row can contain one or more roles and each row represents a step in the signing process.
     * Every member of the role within a particular step is notified that a signing event is pending.
     * Once a single person from the role signs, the row step is completed and the document is moved to the next row step.
-    * When all rows have been signed, the Review Document step is complete.
+    * When all rows have been signed, the [!UICONTROL Review Document Step] is complete.

 1. Specify the document to be signed.
 If this is an Offer BP, you can use the document from a Generate Document step.
 Otherwise, choose an existing document or report.